Sometimes you might need to create a looping animation.

 This interval should include at least one keyframe.

-The first and the last frames of the cycle are combined into one, producing a circular motion.
+Also, the first and the last frames of the cycle are combined into one, producing a circular motion.
 This often leads to changes in the trajectory:

 Cycles can be edited: you can freely add or remove keyframes, move them around and edit character poses on the active part of the cycle.